jamesob/jamesob.github.io/_posts/2012-6-2-salmons-crisis.md

 healthy economy.

 Moving on: of a recent increase in corporate profit-margins, Felix writes,
-> Just look at the amount of money which is flowing straight to corporations’
+> Just look at the amount of money which is flowing straight to corporations'
 > bottom lines, and not being put to good, productive work.
 Corporate profits
-> now account for significantly more than 10% of GDP: that’s never happened
+> now account for significantly more than 10% of GDP: that's never happened
 > before.

 This statement in itself reveals a severe misunderstanding of how the economy